TOTAL SE (TOT) Just Got Our Attention

 Mizuho gave a rating of “Neutral” to TOT, setting the target price at $49 in the report published on January 12th of the current year.

-Volatility was left at 1.96%, however, over the last 30 days, the volatility rate increased by 1.92%, as shares surge +7.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.65% upper at present.
+Volatility was left at 1.94%, however, over the last 30 days, the volatility rate increased by 2.14%, as shares sank -2.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.05% upper at present.

 Insider Trading